Power pop: Scope and recognition

-The Who's Pete Townshend coined the term in a May 1967 interview promoting their latest single "Pictures of Lily".
+The Who's Pete Townshend coined the term in a May 1967 interview with journalist Keith Altham of the New Musical Express promoting their latest single "Pictures of Lily".
 He said: "Power pop is what we play—what the Small Faces used to play, and the kind of pop the Beach Boys played in the days of 'Fun, Fun, Fun' which I preferred."
 Despite other bands following in the power pop continuum since then, the term was not popularized until the rise of new wave music in the late 1970s.
 Greg Shaw, editor of Bomp! magazine, was the most prominent in the slew of music critics that wrote about power pop (then written as "powerpop").
 This mirrored similar developments with the term "punk rock" from earlier in the decade.
 In light of this, Theo Cateforis, author of Are We Not New Wave?
 (2011), wrote that "the recognition and formulation" of power pop as a genre "was by no means organic."

 There is significant debate among fans over what should be classed as power pop.
 Shaw took credit for codifying the genre in 1978, describing it as a hybrid style of pop and punk.
 He later wrote that "much to my chagrin, the term was snapped up by legions of limp, second-rate bands hoping the majors would see them as a safe alternative to punk."
 Music journalist John M. Borack also stated in his 2007 book Shake Some Action – The Ultimate Guide to Power Pop that the label is often applied to varied groups and artists with "blissful indifference", noting its use in connection with Britney Spears, Green Day, the Bay City Rollers and Def Leppard.

 Power pop has struggled with its critical reception and is sometimes viewed as a shallow style of music associated with teenage audiences.
 The perception was exacerbated by record labels in the early 1980s who used the term for marketing post-punk styles.
 Music critic Ken Sharp summarized that power pop is "the Rodney Dangerfield of rock 'n' roll. [...] the direct updating of the most revered artists—the Who, the Beach Boys, the Beatles—yet it gets no respect."
 In 1996, singer-songwriter Tommy Keene commented that any association to the term since the 1980s is to be "compared to a lot of bands that didn't sell records, it's like a disease.
 If you're labeled that, you're history."
 Musician Steve Albini said: "I cannot bring myself to use the term 'power pop.'
 Catchy, mock-descriptive terms are for dilettantes and journalists.
 I guess you could say I think this music is for pussies and should be stopped."
 Ken Stringfellow of the Posies concurred that "There's a kind of aesthetic to power pop to be light on purpose.
 I wanted something with more gravitas."